Obituary of John Ladley O'Hara

 He was predeceased by his parents, John James and Margaret “Mae” Walshe O’Hara, his brother Edward and wife, Florence, brother-in-law, Al Fragola (beloved brother of his wife), and nephew, Michael O’Hara (son of Raymond and Chris).

 Services were already held at Resurrection Catholic Community.
 The family thanks Hospice of Santa Cruz County and Lorelei and James for their help in John’s final journey.
-Anyone so inclined, may make donations in John’s memory to Hospice of Santa Cruz County or to the Alzheimer’s Society.To send flowers to the family of John O'Hara, please visit Tribute Store
+Anyone so inclined, may make donations in John’s memory to Hospice of Santa Cruz County or to the Alzheimer’s Society.To send flowers to the family or plant a tree in memory of John O'Hara, please visit Tribute Store